Sr-0w/OpenCore-X570Gaming-E-Gtx1080/README.md

 | **MacOS Version**| Ventura 13.5.1                                               |
 | **Opencore Version**| 0.9.3                                                      |

+## ⚠️ Important Notice

+Before attempting any modifications or configurations, it's imperative to familiarize yourself with the [OpenCore Documentation](https://dortania.github.io/OpenCore-Install-Guide/).
+Understanding the basics will help you troubleshoot issues and ensure a smoother setup process.

 ## 🔧 BIOS Configuration

 Follow these steps to configure your BIOS: